Bloody Christmas (1951): Cover-up

 Senior LAPD management kept the attack on the prisoners out of the mainstream news for almost three months.
 Media coverage ignored the beatings on Christmas Day and focused on the brawl the night before.
 The initial headline of the Los Angeles Times on the incident was "Officers Beaten in Bar Brawl; Seven Men Jailed".
-However, as Mexican Americans pushed for a focus on police brutality and more reports of violence flooded in, the media began to turn against the LAPD, running stories condemning police tactics and even suggesting the amendment of Section 202 of the Los Angeles city charter.
+However, as Mexican Americans pushed for a focus on police brutality and more reports of violence flooded in, the media began to turn against the LAPD, running stories condemning police tactics and suggesting the amendment of Section 202 of the Los Angeles city charter.

 In March 1952, six of the seven men were charged with battery and disturbing the peace.
 The prosecution argued that the fight started when the officers asked Jack Wilson to leave the bar peacefully.
 The defendants testified that the fight began when Officer Trojanowski began hitting Wilson on the head with a blackjack.
-Judge Joseph L. Call also allowed them to describe how they were beaten after being arrested.
+Judge Joseph L. Call allowed them to describe how they were severely beaten after being arrested.

 The jury found the defendants guilty of two counts of battery and one of disturbing the peace.
 However, after the verdict was delivered, Judge Call reprimanded the police force for its brutality, calling for an independent investigation of the assault.